 Let’s begin with the most widely recognized office design: cubicles.
 In this layout, employee desks are situated in rows or in smaller clumps, with dividing walls separating each unit.

 The most obvious advantage of a cubicle layout is that they offer a high level of privacy for each employee.
 With this design, employees can more easily maintain focus because of the limited distractions other layouts foster.
 Concentration is key in any work environment, however both audible and visible distractions are a reality of every office.
 The walls of the cubicle create a quieter work environment for each employee, minimizing the amount of noise that reaches their desk, and limiting the frequency with which nearby co-workers might attempt to engage in conversation.
 Additionally, cubicles offer added functionality of employees’ workspaces, giving them space to hang items such as pictures, notes, and calendar.

 Another potential drawback of the cubicle design is the potential for reduced productivity.
 While we all get distracted from our work from time to time, there’s no denying that the presence of a supervisor passing by or the sound of co-workers hard at work have the power to snap us back into focus.
 With cubicles, added privacy could mean longer, unnoticed periods of time spent surfing the web or visiting social media sites on a mobile device.
-Who does it work for?

 For certain teams and businesses, cubicles make sense.
 For example, large organizations with teams that require some level of privacy might benefit from this layout.
 Telemarketing firms, where employees spend a great deal of time on the phone, might find an open layout challenging as it would get quite noisy.
 Banks and auditing firms might opt for cubicles in order to protect sensitive information of their clients that may be discussed over the phone.
 Other factors to consider are whether or not the employees of your business typically work solo or collaboratively, or if focus is more essential than creativity.